Being Informed Helps Children

 If you suspect or know of a child being abused, call ChildLine to report it immediately: 1-800-932-0313.

 You do not need to be a mandated reporter to report suspected or known child abuse.
-Anyone can make a report via ChildLine (1-800-932-0313), at any time of day.
+Anyone can make an anonymous report via ChildLine (1-800-932-0313), at any time of day.

 However, a mandated reporter is someone required by law to report suspected or known child abuse.
 A mandated reporter status usually comes from employment or volunteer services and includes the following situations: